danosb/psi_influence/geiger/README.md

 Since all three sets are combined into the same output when shown to the user, this is effectively a blind study that prevents the user from having knowledge about which individual results belong to which set (thus negating potential bias in which the participant may not try to influence results in the same way if they know a particular result has already been observed).

+* **use_all_rng_types.py** - This program allows multiple types of RNGs to be tested together.
+The geiger RNG (RNG-01A) is the main one, but numbers from the Quantum API and TruRNG (discussed in other sub-folders of this repo) can also be enabled.
+Basically instructions are given to either produce more 1s or more 0s during a series of one-minute windows.
+Data is pulled from all enabled sources, stored in the database, and probabilities of randomness are calculated independently from each device.